sudheerj/javascript-interview-questions/README.md

      namespaceTwo.func1(); // This is a second definition
      ```

-     1. **Using IIFE (Immediately invoked function expression):** The outer pair of parenthesis of IIFE creates a local scope for all the code inside of it and makes the anonymous function a function expression.
-Due to that, you can create same function in two different function expressions to act as namespace.
+     1. **Using IIFE (Immediately invoked function expression):** The outer pair of parentheses of IIFE creates a local scope for all the code inside of it and makes the anonymous function a function expression.
+Due to that, you can create the same function in two different function expressions to act as a namespace.

      ```javascript
      (function() {